repaygithub/cactus/README.md

 ## Examples

-- [Standard Example](./examples/standard/) - generic implementations of features
+- [Standard Example](./examples/standard/) - generic implementations of features as a basic web app.
+- [Theme Components](./examples/theme-components) - exploration of using the components more in depth than the standard.

 ## Installation